LAMP SAUNAS VERSUS FAR INFRARED SAUNAS

-Here the some major differences between the near and the far infrared types of designs.
+Here the some major differences between the lamp saunas and the far infrared types of designs.

 All electrically-powered saunas emit a small quantity of electromagnetic radiation due to their 110-volt wiring.
 This cannot be avoided, but is not a problem with saunas, since house wiring is everywhere in the home.